Chipzstar/RL-Project/README.md

 [heli](https://user-images.githubusercontent.com/15787864/220655515-1d78eee3-9aba-4b96-878f-1ea826aa8ec5.gif)

-Developed this project to learn the basics of RL, Q-learning with NNs, and using Keras (Theano backend).
+Developed this project to learn the basics of RL, Q-learning with NNs, and using Keras (Tensorflow backend).
 As for running simulations, I used the Python Learning Environment, which has a number of pre-built games in Python (like Flappy Bird, Pong, PixelCopter, etc).
 This way, I didn't have to build the game but instead focus more on designing the agent, which is awesome!

 Resources
 I read a variety of articles and Medium blog posts to get familiar with RL.
 There are also a lot of Github implementations of other bots, like Flappy Bird, which I also used as a reference (but I couldn't find any for PixelCopter...)